timonus/browser-ios/README.md

 Brave is based on Firefox iOS, most of the Brave-specific code is in the [brave dir](brave/)

-These steps should be sufficient to build, but if you need more info, refer to the the [Firefox iOS readme](https://github.com/mozilla/firefox-ios/blob/master/README.md)

 ### Adding Brave to your app to open links

 Either ensure your app supports [opening urls in a share menu](https://github.com/brave/browser-ios/wiki) or use this project https://github.com/brave/ios-open-thirdparty-browser to open links directly.